ligadata-shilpa/Kamanja/trunk/FactoriesOfModelInstanceFactory/PythonModelPrototype/README.md

 8) _Python Models_

-Like the server commands, the models are dispatched by name lookup where the key is the modelName.
+Like the server commands, the models are dispatched by name lookup where the key is the model file name.
 Here is an example of one of our test models, add.py:

 	class Handler(object):
 		def handler(self, numbers):